csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?
-	The product provides a platform where the cancer patients can meet other cancer patients, either they want to date or find themselves a mentor or mentee.
-Users would be matched based on their tags.
+	Our product provides a platform where the cancer patients can meet other cancer patients, either they want to date or find themselves a mentor or mentee.
+There is no app on the market currently that does what our app does, and our app would provide a solution to the cancer patients who wants to meet other patients to solve their socialization easier.
-	Malecare staff can log in to this product and send news to groups of patients.

-	Malecare staff can only use this product since there is no product now for them to send groups of patients news.
-	For patients, Since there are no similar apps available now for patients, we are providing a new platform for patients to use.

-	Since the product provide filter and tags to filter the matches, this will save the patients time searching without tags and also bring patients more accurate matches.

-	This product will provide our partner's organization's (Malecare) the staff accounts for them to send the news to the specific groups of patients.
+	What's more, because the administrators from Malecare can send news about new treatments, it's also a great platform where the patients can be kept updated and receive new information about their cancer.

 > Short (1 - 2 min' read max)
  * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?